Legend (Robin of Sherwood soundtrack)

-Legend is a 1984 soundtrack album for the ITV television series Robin of Sherwood, by the Irish folk group Clannad.
+Legend is a 1984 soundtrack album for the ITV television series Robin of Sherwood, by the Irish band Clannad.
 It is their eighth album.
 In 1985, this album won the BAFTA award for Best Original Television Music, making Clannad the first Irish band to win the award.

 Singles released

 "Robin (The Hooded Man)", the title theme from the series, was released on a 7-inch single in 1984, featuring actor Michael Praed as Robin of Sherwood on the sleeve.

-In addition, "Now Is Here" and "Scarlet Inside" were released as singles in their own right.
+"Now Is Here" and "Scarlet Inside" were released as follow-up singles.

-"Robin (The Hooded Man)" was re-released in 1986 as an "Extended Play Single" with a newly recorded version of the title theme and featuring actor Jason Connery on the sleeve.
+A re-recorded version of "Robin (The Hooded Man)" was released in 1986 as "the Robin of Sherwood EP", featuring Jason Connery on the sleeve.
 For this re-release, the B-sides include "Now Is Here", "Herne" and "Caisleán Óir" (as it appears on the album Macalla).

-Alternate versions of songs
+Alternative versions of songs

 In addition to the tracks on Legend, which were used extensively in the series, music composed for the show was occasionally released elsewhere in different versions.